a-d-smith/anatool/README.md

 # anaTool
-An tool to aid analyses using the LArSoft framework
+A tool to aid analyses using the LArSoft framework